 Despite our diverse perspectives on societal, ethical, philosophical, and geographical issues, we recognize the freedom, value, and respect to which all of the world’s individuals are entitled.
-The pursuit of peaceful and non-violent strategies for resolving the world’s most dire conflicts, which often result in genocide, war, and autocracy, is paramount for human coexistence and progress.
-Preemptive war, unilateral conflict, arms proliferation, terrorism, and indiscriminate use of force all threaten the common bonds of humanity that we all share.
+The pursuit of peaceful and non-violent strategies to resolve the world’s most dire conflicts, which often result in genocide, war, and autocracy, is paramount for human coexistence and progress.
+Preemptive war, unilateral conflict, arms proliferation, terrorism, and indiscriminate use of force all threaten the common bonds of humanity that we share.

 The AHA believes that cultural exchange, cooperation, peaceful conflict resolution, and diplomacy through multilateral institutions, such as the United Nations, are the most appropriate ways to respect human rights and make the world a safer place for all of its inhabitants.
-Accordingly, the United States should sign on to the International Criminal Court, abide by and help enforce international law, and push other countries to strengthen the rule of law in their own societies.
-Furthermore, peace — not war — and respect for international law are the best forces in international and national policy that positively impacts humanity.
+Accordingly, the United States should abide by and help enforce international law and push other countries to strengthen the rule of law in their own societies.
+Furthermore, peace — not war — and respect for international law are the best forces in international and national policy to positively impact humanity.